 ECPAD

-This route highlights the importance of propaganda during the Second World War.
-The specificities of Nazi propaganda, and those implemented by Vichy are detailed in the Shoah Memorial.
-At the Musée de l'Armée, propaganda and counter-propaganda are presented in the more general context of military operations, highlighting the importance of the Appeal of 18 June, the beginnings of the Vichy regime and the special role played by collaborationist movements.
+This itinerary highlights the importance of propaganda during the Second World War.
+The specificities of Nazi propaganda, and that implemented by Vichy are detailed in the Shoah Memorial.
+At the Musée de l'Armée, propaganda and counter-propaganda are presented in the more general context of military operations, highlighting the importance of the Call of 18 June, the beginnings of the Vichy regime and the special role of collaborationist movements.

 Duration: